drago70/hello-world/README.md

 # hello-world
 First repository
-Curremtly learning Github as part of the DCI course!
+Curremtly learning Github as part of the DCI course.